 Talent inserting forceps into the flank incision.

 Close-up of the skin being lifted with the forceps.
-TXT: Port: Caudal to the inferior angle of the scapulae Authors, please check if this is correct
+TXT: Port: Caudal to the inferior angle of the scapulae Authors, please check if this is correct.

 Close-up of the punch biopsy tool creating the circular hole.